Why get a pool loan through Money.com.au?

 2

-Before you apply, check your credit score to make sure you’re in a good position to get approved
+Before you apply, check your credit score to make sure you’re in a good position to get approved.
+You can do this for free online using Equifax or another credit reporting agency.
+If your credit score is less than average, you may want to consider a bad credit personal loan.

 3

-Submit a loan application to a pool finance provider (this is usually done online and can be done in around 10 minutes with some lenders)
+Once you’re happy with a particular loan, submit an application to the pool finance provider (this is usually done online and can be done in about 10 minutes with some lenders).
+Or, use a personal loan broker if you’re stretched for time or need help with your application.

 4